I think my child may have a disability: what now?

 If your family is living in a temporary situation, you may contact the district where you are currently staying for a screening.

 Infants and Toddlers (0-2 years old):

-Lake Washington School District contracts with the Kindering Center in Bellevue and Wonderland Developmental Center in Shoreline to offer free evaluations for infants and toddlers, birth through two years old.
+For our youngest learners, Lake Washington School District partners with Kindering Center in Bellevue and Wonderland Development Center in Shoreline.
+They offer evaluations for infants and toddlers, birth through two years old.
 This evaluation will help you to determine if your child is following a typical pattern of development.
 If appropriate, the Kindering Center or Wonderland Development Center will provide early intervention help for your child.

 For assistance, or if you have questions:

 Developmental evaluations are provided by Lake Washington School District for children between the ages of three and five to identify possible delays in language, motor, cognitive or social-emotional development.

 If you have questions or concerns about your preschooler's development, or to refer a child for evaluation, contact Child Find: Linda Pankow, Child Find Coordinator, 425-936-2846.

 For more information about the preschool programs offered at LWSD, see the Preschool page on this site.

 Lake Washington School District identifies children ages 5 through 21 who may have a disability.
 A parent, staff member or outside person may refer a student at their local school

 To refer a student, contact the school psychologist at the child's local school or the LWSD Special Services department at 425-936-1201, firstname.lastname@example.org.